LudGar/destiny-content-vault/README.md

 - Bosses
 - Status (active / disabled)

-Tooltips:
-- Never activate when hovering labels
-- Automatically stay within viewport bounds

 ---

 ## Goals & Philosophy

-- **Read-only by default**: designed to work perfectly as a static site
-- **Separation of data and rendering**
-- **Destiny-inspired**, but not a clone
 - Built to scale with large universes and dense maps
 - Prioritizes clarity, alignment, and visual hierarchy